Efficient Monte Carlo for high excursions of Gaussian random fields: Fine tuning: Twice differentiable homogeneous fields

-Theorem \ref{ThmBdRelHom} later guides the selection of $n$ in order to achieve a prescribed relative error.
-In particular, our analysis, together with considerations from Section 2, implies that choosing $n=O\left( \varepsilon^{-2}\delta^{-1}\right) $ suffices to achieve $\varepsilon$ relative error with probability at least $1-\delta$.
+Theorem~\ref{ThmBdRelHom} later guides the selection of $n$ in order to achieve a prescribed relative error.
+In particular, our analysis, together with considerations from Section~\ref{SecSet}, implies that choosing $n=O( \varepsilon^{-2}\delta^{-1}) $ suffices to achieve $\varepsilon$ relative error with probability at least $1-\delta$.

-Algorithm \ref{algorithm3} improves on Algorithm \ref{algorithm2} for H\"older continuous fields in two important ways.
+Algorithm~\ref{algorithm3} improves on Algorithm~\ref{algorithm2} for H\"older continuous fields in two important ways.
 The first aspect is that it is possible to obtain information on the size of the relative bias of the estimator.
-In Proposition \ref{PropRelBias}, we saw that in order to overcome bias due to discretization, it suffices to take a discretization of size $M=\#(\widetilde{T})=\Theta(b^{d})$.
-That this selection is also asymptotically optimal, in the sense described in the next result, will be proven in Section \ref{SubBiasSmooth}.

-\begin{theorem} Suppose $f$ is a Gaussian random field satisfying conditions B1 and B2.
+In Proposition~\ref{PropRelBias}, we saw that in order to overcome bias due to discretization, it suffices to take a discretization of size $M=\#(\widetilde{T})=\Theta(b^{d})$.
+That this selection is also asymptotically optimal, in the sense described in the next result, will be proven in Section~\ref{SubBiasSmooth}.\vadjust{\goodbreak} \begin{theorem} Suppose $f$ is a Gaussian random field satisfying conditions \textup{(B1)} and \textup{(B2)}.
 If $\theta\in(0,1)$, then, as $b\to\infty$,